b1rger/sicprod-praes/README.md

-# Presentation APIS Kickoff meeting 2023-06-05
+# Presentation SiCProD

-Live version of the presentation can be accessed [here](https://sennierer.github.io/intavia-crm-sig-5-2023/)
+Live version of the presentation can be accessed [here](https://b1rger.github.io/sicprod-praes/)